 The TPO will seek out and consider the viewpoints of minority, low-income and Limited English Proficient (LEP) populations in the course of conducting public outreach and involvement activities.
-The TPO's public participation strategy will offer early and continuous opportunities for the public to be involved in the identification of social, economic and environmental impacts of proposed transportation decisions.
+The TPO's public participation strategy will offer early and continuous opportunities for the public to be involved in the identification of social, economic, and environmental impacts of proposed transportation decisions.

-The TPO will ensure that individuals have access to its programs, activities and services by developing and carrying out the language plan.
+The TPO will ensure that individuals have access to its programs, activities, and services by developing and carrying out the language plan.
 The TPO will continually assess the language assistance needs of the population to be served.
 The TPO will use the U.S. Department of Transportation (U.S. DOT) Four-Factor LEP Analysis to determine appropriate measures to provide reasonable and meaningful access to LEP individuals.

-The baseline analysis of minority and disadvantaged populations in the Florida-Alabama TPO boundary is derived from the U.S. Census Bureau data.
+The baseline analysis of minority and disadvantaged populations in the Bay County TPO boundary is derived from the U.S. Census Bureau data.
 The following table and maps provide a county-by-county snapshot.
-Baldwin County is used to estimate population demographics for Lillian and Orange Beach, Alabama.